top of page

 Leverage data analytics and empirical testing to discover and communicate what works quickly.
 Rewards and recognition come in many different forms.
 Also, what is considered a reward varies from person to person.
 Both what gets rewarded and how it gets rewarded and what does not get rewarded reinforces organizational culture.
 There are tangible rewards and social rewards.
 Simply saying thank you for presenting a decision using data analytics is a social reward.

-Innovative Workforce Development Step #3: Embrace Interesting Failure
+High Impact Step #5: Embrace Interesting Failure

 Much can be revealed when a business or a leader faces a significant challenge.
 These crucible moments are like a refining fire.
 It is the heightened emotional intensity that increases individual and organizational learning.
 Innovation and creativity will challenge the status quo, which is risky in most organizations.
 How a leader responds to interesting failure will reinforce if the team will take risks in the future.